Is E-Waste Recycling the New Gold Rush?

 Mismanaged e-waste releases greenhouse gases that contribute to climate change.
 According to NASA, atmospheric carbon dioxide is already at an all-time high, contributing to rising sea levels, extreme meteorological events, ocean acidification and more.

 Alongside the precious metal components, many electronics are also built with toxic materials, such as lead, zinc, nickel, flame retardants and other hazardous materials.
-When the components are dismantled and processed incorrectly, toxins can leak into water, soil and air, impacting environmental and human health.
+When the components are dismantled and processed incorrectly, toxins can leak into water, soil and air, impacting the environment and human health.

 Ensuring that the e-waste recycling process is executed properly isn’t just beneficial for the environment; it is crucial for human safety, especially for workers directly involved in the disposal process.